RedisLabs/redislabs-docs/content/rc/quick-setup-redis-cloud.md

 alwaysopen: false
 categories: ["RC Essentials"]
 ---
-The steps here are super simple and go as follows:
+To quickly setup Redis Cloud Essentials:

-1. Sign up for a Redis Cloud Essentials account
+1. Sign up for a Redis Cloud Essentials account.
-1. Create a new subscription
+1. Create a new subscription.
-1. Setup a database
+1. Setup a database.
-1. Connect to your Database
+1. Connect to your Database.

 {{< youtube I9sPna1OOUg >}}